IoTegraSolutions/smart-sensor-demo/README.md

 A demonstration of a **complete IoT workflow** from ultra low-power sensor hardware, through secure cloud messaging, to a live, interactive web-based dashboard.

-> **Note:** This is a **demonstration portfolio** version of a production system developed by IoTegraSolutions.
+> **Note:** This is a **demonstration portfolio** version of a production system developed by IoTegraSolutions LLC.
 It omits proprietary implementation details, hardware specifics, and source code.

 ---